 A chess hustler may not be as highly rated on the chessboard as expected.
 Generally, a chess hustler will gain victories by unobserved cheating, distraction techniques, or focusing ability on specific traps that less practiced players will fall for.

-Some chess hustlers, however, are very skilled and whilst may not have an official rating, will be able to beat very good players.
+Many chess hustlers, however, are very skilled and whilst may not have an official rating, will be able to beat very good players.
 In Moscow, some unrated hustlers are known for beating GMs in blitz games.

 There are various types of chess hustlers and hustling to be found on many different places and situations.
 Just be careful of coming across Magnus Carlsen in disguise, that would be the ultimate chess master hustle.